Chapter 13 of Sunzi's The Art of War is about understanding the importance of gathering and exploiting intelligence

 At high noon, the "consultant of the consultants" withdrew a red sharpie pen from his left shirt pocket and made several "cross-hairs" markings on the vertical section of the rocket base and a few more cross- hair markings on a specific blueprint.
 He then wrote a few long paragraphs that described the exact location of the problem and the reasoning behind it.

 At 1230 hr, Marshal e-mailed a message to the chief engineer that the problem was solved.
-The chief engineer entered into the test room at 13:00 hr, immediately noticed that the consultant was gone, and
+The chief engineer entered into the test room at 13:00 hr, immediately noticed that the consultant was gone, and immediately saw the red markings on the rocket and the marked blueprint that was taped on top of the first red markings.

 He immediately contacted his engineers.
 They dashed to the test room, read the note, and made the proper adjustments to the problematic rocket.
 At the end of that working day, the rocket was operable.